JacekDuszenko/docs/docs/guides/syntax.md

 ## Ignore errors

-The `ignore-errors` property is a boolean flag that allows you to specify if the Reviewpad should ignore execution errors.
+The `ignore-errors` property is a boolean flag that specifies if the Reviewpad should ignore execution errors.

-By default, this flag is `false` which means that Reviewpad will fail if an error is raised.
+By default, this flag is `false` so Reviewpad will fail if an error is raised.

 #### Example